DOliberto/DOliberto/README.md

 - Dockerfile ::
-    packages all of the above + doliberto's dependencies: a texlive subset needed to run XeLaTeX, flask, Apache, all in a Debian image.
+    packages all of the above + doliberto's dependencies: a texlive subset needed to run XeLaTeX, flask, Apache, all in a Debian image. it also moves the projects files around the container, and activates configurations.

 ```